 Dear Ms. Butler:

-In the middle of that night, I woke with a severe headache and extremely stiff neck, so in the morning I went to the emergency room of Highgate Medical Center.
-[NOTE that Olly's headache is "severe" and his neck "extremely" stiff, which sounds more serious than a headache and stiff neck.]
-There I was examined, and X-rays were taken of my neck and back.
+In the middle of that night, I woke with a severe headache and an extremely stiff neck. ( A "severe" headache and "extremely stiff" neck sound more serious than a headache and stiff neck.)
+The next morning I went to the emergency room at Highgate Medical Center.
+The emergency room doctor examined me and ordered X-rays of my neck and back.
 The doctor diagnosed a cervical strain, fitted me with a cervical collar, and advised bed rest.
-Because of the severe pain, he also prescribed pain relief medication.
-[NOTE: The fact that medication was prescribed shows that the treating doctor took the injury seriously.
-Learn more about how the "right" medical treatment affects settlement value after an injury.]
+Because of the severe pain, the doctor also prescribed pain medication.
+(The fact that medication was prescribed shows that the treating doctor took the injury seriously.
+Learn more about how the "right" medical treatment affects settlement value after an injury.)

-As mentioned, due to the accident, I also missed three days of work.
-As the enclosed letter from the personnel office of Battersea Grocery indicates, my wage loss was $336 (24 hours at $14 per hour).
+I work as an assistant manager at Battersea Grocery.
+My injuries forced me to miss three days of work.
+As the enclosed letter from Battersea's personnel office indicates, my wage loss was $336 (24 hours at $14 per hour).

 Very truly yours,